herbncrypto/matienzo.org/_drafts/2016-02-18-rhizome-social-media.markdown

 * opens with carter Woodson quote
 * lack of ability to discover info about black artists through search engines was part of the motivationfor black contemporary art blog
 * if i didnt find it online i built it
-* intended to be repository without criticism
+* intended to be repository without criticism. designed to narrate what a black art history might look like

----
-layout: post
-title: "Rhizome panel on social media archiving"
-date: 2016-02-18 19:00:00 -0500
----